kshedden/case_studies/methods/survival.typ

 = Time-varying covariates

-In the survival regression model discussed above, all variables are defined at "baseline".
+In a basic survival regression analysis, the covariates are defined at "baseline".
 That is, every covariate $X_j$ is known at time zero and its value cannot change.
 There are various approaches to survival regression that can accommodate _time-varying covariates_, e.g. if a subject's status changes in a way that changes their risk for the event of interest.
-The Cox PH regression model discussed above can be extended to accommodate time-varying covariates, but we do not discuss that further here.
+In doing so, it is important to avoid inadvertently treating a covariate as being defined earlier than it is defined in reality.
+For example, suppose we are interested in lifespan, and wish to compare lifespan based on occupation.
+People don't have an occupation until they are adults, and some occupations (like CEO) are typically determined later in life than others (like athlete).
+The period between birth and when your occupation is set is a type of _immortal time_ -- if you became a CEO at age 43 then you were effectively immortal until you reached that age (if you had died before age 43, you would not have become a CEO).
+This bias is exaggerated when different occupations tend to have different immortal times.

+The Aalen additive hazards model addresses this by allowing the covariates to inform the hazard at the time the covariate is defined, but not into the future.
+The Cox PH regression model discussed above can be extended to accommodate time-varying covariates, by breaking each person's observation time into non-overlapping _spells_ defined by the times when covariate values change.
+People are censored at the end of each spell except the final one, where they may (or may not) experience the event of interest.

 = Cumulative incidence functions